What Is Surveying?

 It is used to provide a horizontal line of sight.
 A horizontal line can be established with the help of a level.
 It is the line perpendicular to the plumb line.

 Telescope, level tube, leveling head, and tripod are the main parts present in every level.

 Differential leveling, profile leveling, cross–sectioning, reciprocal leveling, and precise leveling are some of the methods of precise leveling that can be carried out by a level.

 Temporary adjustments or station adjustments are to be made each time the level is set up include setting up the level, leveling up and elimination of parallax.

 There are four types of levels:

 In this level, a telescope is firmly attached to two collars, which can be fixed by adjusting screws carried by a vertical spindle.
 The movement of the spindle about the vertical axis is regulated by a clamp screw.
 A tangent screw is used for precise movements.
-Two parallel plates are fixed on either three or four-foot screws in levelling head.
+Two parallel plates are fixed on either three or four–foot screws in leveling head.

 In this machine level, the telescope is carried on two vertical wye supports.
 Wye supports are in the form of curved clips.
 The telescope can be rotated or removed by raising the wyes.
 By fixing the wyes, the movement of the telescope is restricted.

 The bubble tube is attached to either telescope or the stage that has wyes.
-Levelling head is similar to the dumpy level.
+Leveling head is similar to the dumpy level.
 Adjustments are done easily with accuracy in the case of Y level, unlike the dumpy level.